TyronChang/Exonic-microRNA-analysis/readme.md

 * **`human_exonic_miR(gene_type)_NCBI_unique.xlsx`** has more information it will tell you:
 1. if they are protein-coding or non-coding genes.
 2. numbers of exons for each host genes.
-3. The length of mRNAs for each host genes
+3. The length of mRNAs for each host genes.
+4. Their genetic coordinates.

 * **`human_exonic_miR_list(all_host_genes)_NCBI_no_loc.xlsx`** is a clean version of exonic miRNAs file without coordinates and it will tell you if they are protein-coding or non-coding genes.